HunterGerlach/fips-example/README.md

 ### FIPS Non-Compliant Application

-A standard FIPS-non-compliant application deployed to a FIPS non-compliant cluster will work out of the box and could look like the following:
+A simple FIPS-non-compliant application deployed to a FIPS non-compliant cluster will work out of the box and could look like the following:

 ![FIPS Non-Compliant](images/fips-non-compliant_app.png)